I love my website.

 It’s probably the biggest reason why I have built a good rapport with my target audience!

-Don’t get me wrong – my site is far from perfect.
-There are things I still need to do to drive more traffic and acquire more leads from it.
+Don’t get me wrong – my site is not perfect.
+There are things I still need to do to drive traffic and acquire leads from it.

 And that’s the beauty of it all – there’s always room to make my site better.